Comprehensive Economic and Trade Agreement

-FCM has undertaken further analysis to assist members with CETA implementation including clarifying what practices would inhibit international trade obligations.
+FCM has undertaken further analysis to assist members with CETA implementation, including clarifying what practices would inhibit international trade obligations.
 Municipalities are defined broadly in CETA as "sub-central government entities" and may include unincorporated areas.
 Municipal-owned entities and corporations may also be considered as "other entities" under the agreement and subject to specific obligations.

-- Like other international and domestic trade agreements, the procurement obligations of CETA are built on four core principles: non-discrimination, equal treatment, transparency, and accountability.
+Like other international and domestic trade agreements, the procurement obligations of CETA are built on four core principles: non-discrimination, equal treatment, transparency and accountability.
 These principles overlay the specific provisions detailed in Chapter 19 on Government Procurement.

-- The principle of non-discrimination requires that procuring authorities treat foreign suppliers is the same way that domestic or local suppliers are treated.
+- The principle of non-discrimination requires that procuring authorities treat foreign suppliers in the same way that domestic or local suppliers are treated.
 Restrictions cannot be imposed against foreign suppliers and there cannot be preferences applied that favor domestic suppliers.

 - The principle of transparency requires that information on procurement procedures, notices and awards be made clear and public.
 Over time, Canada will be required to publish all public tenders covered under CETA on a "single point of access" procurement website, following a five-year transition period.
-GAC has indicated that work on the Canada-wide, electronic single point of access procurement window for posting tender notices is still in the early stages of development.
+Global Affairs Canada has indicated that work on the Canada-wide, electronic single point of access procurement window for posting tender notices is still in the early stages of development.
 In the interim, municipalities will still be subject to the procurement provisions of CETA once it comes into effect.